Highland Springs downs Oscar Smith 13-6 in heavyweight showdown

-VIRGINIA BEACH (WAVY) — In a battle between two high school football heavyweights, Highland Springs from the Richmond area defeated Oscar Smith 13-6 at the Virginia Beach Sportsplex.
+VIRGINIA BEACH, Va.
+(WAVY) — In a battle between two high school football heavyweights, Highland Springs from the Richmond area defeated Oscar Smith 13-6 at the Virginia Beach Sportsplex.

 Oscar Smith led 6-0 at halftime before the four-time defending Class 5 state champions came back with two unanswered touchdowns in the second half.